 Hello, my name is Lily Xia, and I am a professional travel consultant with over two years of experience in the tourism industry.
 I specialize in providing destination guidance for international visitors.
-This article offers a comprehensive and practical guide to visiting Shanghai Disneyland.
+This 2026 Shanghai Disneyland guide covers everything international travelers need to know, including the 10th anniversary celebrations and 2026 outside food policy.

 Located in Pudong New District, Shanghai Disneyland is the first Disney theme park in mainland China, covering an area of approximately 3.9 square kilometers.
 It opened to the public in June 2016 and combines classic Disney elements with unique Chinese cultural features.
 The park is designed to provide a magical experience for visitors of all ages, with themed lands, exciting rides, and live entertainment.